Sperm donation laws by country

 Sperm donation laws vary by country.
 Most countries have laws to cover sperm donations which, for example, place limits on how many children a sperm donor may give rise to, or which limit or prohibit the use of donor semen after the donor has died, or payment to sperm donors.
 Other laws may restrict use of donor sperm for in vitro fertilisation (IVF) treatment, which may itself be banned or restricted in some way, such as to married heterosexual couples, banning such treatment to single women or lesbian couples.
 Donated sperm may be used for insemination (whether natural or artificial) or as part of IVF treatment.
 Notwithstanding such laws, informal and private sperm donations take place, which are largely unregulated.

 Restrictions on sperm donations or the ability to obtain IVF treatment in some jurisdictions has given rise to women traveling to a country which does not impose restrictions in the circumstances in which they finds themselves to obtain such donations or treatments, in a practice called fertility tourism.

 Regulation of sperm donations

 Number of donations

 Most jurisdictions limit the number of children a sperm donor may give rise to.
 The main reason to limit sperm donations is the risk of accidental consanguinity or inbreeding between donor offspring.
-In some countries such limits are voluntary (e.g., Japan and the United States) while in others they are imposed by law, and some jurisdictions do not have any limits.
-Most jurisdictions which set limits on the number of sperm donations do so in terms of number of donor offspring, but some jurisdictions set the limits in terms of "families", to allow for the children of the recipient woman to be true genetic siblings and because consanguinity issues are caught by a country's incest laws.
-Most jurisdictions set only local limits, while a number set worldwide limits.
-Some jurisdictions permit the export of donor sperms, which may not count in the limit on donor offspring, while the import of donor sperm may be subject to local limits.

 Recipients

 Many countries have restrictions on who can be a recipient of donated sperm.
 Some countries restrict donations to married heterosexual couples (e.g., Japan), and some to married heterosexual or homosexual couples, while others permit donations to married couples or those in cohabitation relationships.
 In some jurisdictions such as France, single women and lesbian couples have only been able to receive treatments using donor sperm since 2021.
-Some jurisdictions have no restrictions on who can receive donated sperm.
-In some countries only a husband's sperm can be used for insemination.

 Rights of donor

 The rights of the sperm donor also vary.
 These involve rights to compensation, anonymity, parental rights, child support obligations, besides other issues.
-Sperm donation by natural insemination involves other varied moral and legal issues.